hhd-dev/hhd/readme.md

 For distribution maintainers that ship both and want Handheld Daemon to work out of the box, the environment variable `HHD_PPD_MASK` is provided.
-If and only if it is set e.g., by using a systemd service extension, Handheld Daemon will mask and disable PPD if energy management is enabled.
+If and only if it is set e.g., by using a systemd service extension, Handheld Daemon will mask and disable PPD if energy management is supported and enabled (e.g., handheld).
+Otherwise, it will unmask PPD during startup.
-This means that Power Management will work properly for all devices without manual intervention and whitelist by distribution maintainers.
+This means that Power Management will work properly for all devices without manual intervention and whitelisting by distribution maintainers.

 ## Sched_ext
 Starting with version 3.3, Adjustor can also attach sched_ext schedulers to the